 1821 develops individuals by teaching the Word of God which produces Worship through relationship with Christ & Works based on faith!
 In addition to various events throughout the year, we meet once a week for in-depth teaching and open conversations that are real and relevant for everyone!

 Our purpose is to create our own manga and to enjoy what the members like in the Anime world.
 So that members can connect in friendship to each other as Anime enthusiasts.
 To encourage enthusiasts of Anime to join a friendly group setting to express their interests.

 Bishop Gaming Association

-The Bishop Gaming Association is NCWU’s premier Esports Program that is devoted to promoting the culture of gaming by providing experiences, advice, awareness and resources to students interested in exploring, playing and discussing video games of all platforms.
+The Bishop Gaming Association is devoted to promoting the culture of gaming and online-based content creation by providing experiences, advice, awareness, and resources to students interested in exploring, playing, and discussing content creation and video games of all platforms.

 Black Student Association